How does your adhesive converter prevent faulty parts from reaching you?

 SAMPLING CRITERIA

-• The FAIR (First Article Inspection Report) comes from the aerospace industry and focuses on product construction and evaluation (measurement data).
+The FAIR (First Article Inspection Report) comes from the aerospace industry and focuses on product construction, including the materials used and the evaluation of the part to confirm compliance with the product specifications.

-• PPAP (production part approval process) comes from the automotive industry, but different industries have co-opted one or the other.
-The PPAP contains more supporting documentation- process flow, control plan, measurement system analysis, for example, as well as measurement data and analysis from the parts themselves.
+PPAP (Production Part Approval Process) comes from the automotive industry, but different industries have co-opted one or the other.
+The PPAP provides for a comprehensive review of the production process, including supporting documentation such as process flow, control plan, measurement system analysis, and Failure Mode and Effects Analysis (FMEA), as well as evaluation of the parts themselves, which includes collection and analysis of measurement data.

 Quality Control Inspections in Production